ecdogaroglu/evolution_of_conventions/README.md

 The stationary distribution, graph of recurrent communication classes and minimum arboresences are plotted for a better visual understanding.

-### young_1993.pdf and young_1993.tex
+### young_1993.tex

-A brief summary of the related paper is presented together with the explanation of the code implementation and the related results.
+Analyse the research results to be complied into a pdf file.

 ## References